Program Overview

 Our school is one of a kind in Macomb County - read below to see why!

-K-5 students are enrolled in full-year subjects: ELA, mathematics, social studies, science, art, physical education, music, and technology.
+Elementary students are enrolled in full-year subjects: ELA, mathematics, social studies, science, art, physical education, music, and technology.

 Academy 21 teachers plan and prepare to provide a balanced blend of synchronous and asynchronous learning experiences.
 Synchronous lessons are taught daily during scheduled Google Meet sessions.
 Asynchronous lessons are also scheduled daily and are delivered through the Calvert Learning program and Google Classroom.
+The elementary program requires an adult to regular provide daily academic support and guidance for all subject areas.
+The program is not designed for students to work independently.

 The K-5 Calvert Learning curriculum is designed for family interaction.
 Project based learning experiences, rich text, and online lessons require an adult at home to serve as the instructional coach and guide student learning.